Chemical Peels

 • Scarring: While exceptionally rare, hypertrophic scarring can occur, typically as a result of premature peeling of the skin (picking) or inappropriate acid selection for the patient’s skin type.

-Cost of Chemical Peels in Vancouver, BC
+Cost of Chemical Peels

 • Superficial peels are generally the most accessible and are often purchased in packages.